neurologic/Neurophysiology-Lab/modules/human-bci-music/Lab-Manual_human-bci-music.md

 # Lab Manual

-You will complete all of the Analysis and Responses for today with your partner during class as you work through the experiments.
+You will complete all of the Analysis (in Colab Data Explorer) and Responses for today with your partner during class as you work through the two sections below.

 ## Software Setup

 The output of the differential amplifiers are being sampled and digitized by the Nidaq ADC.
 Bonsai is set up to observe the Nidaq ADC output so that you can visualize and record these signals.
 The sampling rate is 30000 and the number of channels will depend on which experiment you are doing.

 ## I. Movement Coding

+To move your body, motor units join together in a systematic way to supply the force required to achieve strength.
+This teamwork among motor units is called "Orderly Recruitment".
+In general, motor units with the smallest number of muscle fibers are recruited first.
+As more force is needed, motor units with larger number of fibers are recruited.

 In this exploration, you will measure EMG signals from the first dorsal interossei muscle.
 Contraction of ***the first dorsal interosseous muscle*** causes lateral movement of the index finger toward the thumb.
 As you move this finger note the bulge beneath the skin where the main muscle contraction is ocurring.
 This bulge is the *belly* of the muscle.